pablof7z/chardin.js/README.md

 <script src="chardinjs.min.js"></script>
 ```

 ### Installing in the rails asset pipeline (optional)

 There's a [`chardinjs-rails`](https://github.com/heelhook/chardin.js-rails) gem.

 ### Building (optional)

-If you choose to fork the repo you can build the assets running
+If you choose to fork this repo, you can build the assets running

     rake compile

 ## Adding data for the instructions